$702,311Average Value$374Average Price per Sq Ft73Homes For Sale

 Sugar House Demographics and Home Trends

-Charming Home in the Heart of the Sugar House neighborhood, this single-level home offers comfort, convenience, and the perfect canvas to add your personal touch.
-The open-concept main living area provides versatile space for a family room, dining area, or home office setup.
-Recent updates include new carpet, a high-quality 50-year roof (installed 3 years ago; transferable warranty), and a
+Charming one level home in East Sugar House.
+The open-concept, large space main living area provides versatile space for a family room, dining area, or home office setup.
+Recent updates include new carpet, a high-quality 50-year roof (installed 3 years ago; transferable warranty), and a 3-year-old high-efficiency furnace and AC unit, offering peace of mind for years to come.
+All three bedrooms

 Located in the heart of Sugar House, Montaire offers a full spectrum of living options—from efficiency studios and stylish flats to spacious one- and two-bedroom apartments and expansive townhomes.
 Each home features sleek finishes, smart home technology, and stunning mountain or city views, with floor plans ranging from 244 to over 2,200 square feet.
 Residents enjoy boutique amenities like a